 Parabellum provides litigation funding at all stages of litigation – from pre-litigation through trial, appeal, and collection.
 However, the earlier we become involved, the more options exist.
 Read about the relationship between timing and optionality here.

 This article is limited to a basic overview of litigation funding.
+A more thorough discussion is available in our chapter in the Third-Party Litigation Funding Law Review.
 Contact us learn more about the options available for your case.